ketranm/tardis/README.md

 Did I mention the TARDIS looks like a BLEU telephone box.
 Oops, I meant blue telephone box.

-A Neural Machine Translation (NMT) system developed at ILPS, University of Amsterdam.

 ## Features

 - Standard Seq2seq model (we won't update this for now)